In Re Carr

 ORDER

-This case is before the Court on the Motion to Amend Judgment filed by the First Family Mortgage Company ("FFMC").
-On August 18, 1983, the Court entered an Order sustaining the debtor's objection to the proof of claim filed by FFMC, 32 B.R.
-343. FFMC filed its timely motion to amend on August 24, 1983.
-The question before the *382 Court is whether it should reconsider the holding of the August 18, 1983 Order denying FFMC's claim for interest on mortgage arrearages secured by the debtor's principal residence, which debt was cured and reinstated under the debtor's Chapter 13 plan of reorganization.
+This case is before the Court on the Motion to Amend Judgment filed by the First Family Mortgage Company (“FFMC”).
+On August 18, 1983, the Court entered an Order sustaining the debtor’s objection to the proof of claim filed by FFMC,

 The August 18, 1983 Order stated the issue in the following terms:

-The issue presented is whether or not a secured creditor who holds a security interest in the debtor's principal residence is entitled to receive interest on arrearages where the debtor is seeking to cure a default and reinstate a mortgage.
+The issue presented is whether or not a secured creditor who holds a security interest in the debtor’s principal residence is entitled to receive interest on arrearag-es where the debtor is seeking to cure a default and reinstate a mortgage.

 The Order of this Court states that FFMC is entitled to reasonable late charges and interest provided for in the contract.
-The allowable portion of FFMC's claim is as follows: $2,972.20 (10 × $297.22) for the ten months arrearages; $107.01 for accrued late charges; $400.00 for attorney's fees; and $100.00 for foreclosure advertising costs.
-FFMC's contract did not specify that interest shall accrue, so the Court disallowed interest on FFMC's $3,579.21 claim.
+The allowable portion of FFMC’s claim is as follows: $2,972.20 (10 X $297.22) for the ten months arrearages; $107.01 for accrued late charges; $400.00 for attorney’s fees; and $100.00 for foreclosure advertising costs.
+FFMC’s contract did not specify that interest shall accrue, so the Court disallowed interest on FFMC’s $3,579.21 claim.

 This Court endorses the rationale of Simpkins.
-Judge Kelley's analysis will be briefly reiterated below and supplemented by this Court's own analysis.
-Before engaging in that explanation, however, the Court must note one caveat.
+Judge Kelley’s analysis will be briefly reiterated below and supplemented by this Court’s own analysis.
+Bеfore engaging in that explanation, however, the Court must note one caveat.

-A default is an event of the debtor-creditor relationship which triggers certain consequenceshere, acceleration.
+A default is an event of the debtor-creditor relationship which triggers certain consequences — here, acceleration.
 Curing a default commonly means taking care of the triggering event and returning to pre-default conditions.
 The consequences are thus nullified.
-This is the concept of "cure" used throughout the Bankruptcy Code . . .
+This is the concept of “cure” used throughout the Bankruptcy Code ...
 [T]he cure need address only the individual event of default, thereby repealing the contractual consequences.
 [Cites omitted.]

 A number of the cases cited by FFMC interpret cure and reinstatement in a manner contrary to Taddeo.
 Hence, the language in those cases is inapposite a Taddeo -like cure and reinstatement wherein the mortgage contract is deemed to remain in place but for deacceleration of the debt.